 Some rooms have marble fireplaces, whirlpool tubs, and canopy beds.
 It’s one of our top choices for the best place to stay in historic Charleston.

 Wentworth Mansion, a 19th-century Victorian mansion, features tin ceilings, Tiffany glass, and parquet floors.
-There are 21 guest rooms and suites that offer free Wi-Fi, a full breakfast at Circa 1886, a mini-fridge, off-site health club access, and evening port, sherry, or brandy.
+21 guest rooms and suites offer free Wi-Fi, a full breakfast at Circa 1886, a mini-fridge, off-site health club access, and evening port, sherry, or brandy.
 Suites have fireplaces, libraries, and separate sunrooms.

 Porticos, piazzas, and Ashley River views await at the historically elegant Belvedere Charleston.
-Located among historic homes and modern townhouses, this two-bedroom, two-bathroom duplex has a fully equipped kitchen, dining area, and a living area.
-There’s a private entrance on Queen Street to stay in Charleston at this luxury hotel.
+Located among historic homes and modern townhouses, this two-bedroom, the two-bathroom duplex has a fully equipped kitchen, dining area, and living area — a private entrance on Queen Street to stay in Charleston at this luxury hotel.

 Things to do in Harleston Village

 - Walk around the campus of the College of Charleston.

 - Visit the Halsey Institute of Contemporary Art within the School of the Arts at the College of Charleston.
 Check out art and exhibits by new and upcoming artists at this Charleston museum.